-The Catching Lives’ Open Centre is run with a small staff team and we are very fortunate to have the help, on a daily basis, of a large and extremely supportive team of volunteers.
-This team includes students, job seekers, working and retired people; from backgrounds as diverse as teachers, administrators, professional chefs, church groups, gardeners, full-time carers.
+Catching Lives is run with a small staff team and we are very fortunate to have the help, on a daily basis, of a large and extremely supportive team of volunteers.
+This team includes students, job seekers, working and retired people; from backgrounds as diverse as teachers, administrators, professional chefs, church groups, gardeners and full-time carers.

 How can I volunteer?

 If you would like to volunteer with Catching Lives, for a few hours a week or even more, please click here to view and complete the Volunteer Application Form.

 Alternatively you can pop to our day centre to pick up a physical copy of our Volunteer Application Form, or if you are unsure if you would like to volunteer, you could instead stop by to have a quick chat with our Volunteer Co-ordinator if available.